gdavidson/ChIPseq_tools/README.md

  Arguments:
  -i <file.fasta>, sequence(s) file in fasta format Options (choose one):
- -r <regexp>,  looks for the regular expression within input sequences.
+ -r <regexp>,  looks for a regular expression within input sequences.
  -u true, generates a new multi fasta file with new uniques IDs for each sequence.
  -f <ids.txt>, file containing a list of sequences IDs (1 per line) to retrieve from '-i' file.
  Optional: